Icons come and go, especially when it comes to the star-studded pantheon of dinosaurs.

-That conclusion came on the heels of startling T. rex discovery in 2016.
+That conclusion came on the heels of startling T. rex discovery.
 The creature's nose was a rare soft point in its armored hide — perforated by nerve openings.
 Those nerves likely made its face exceedingly sensitive to the touch.

 "In courtship, tyrannosaurids might have rubbed their sensitive faces together as a vital part of precopulatory play," researchers noted in the journal Scientific Reports.

 That's a lot of face-rubbing faith to put into a mate that's also prone to eating its own kind.

 The T. rex was likely a fervent cannibal.

 "It's surprising how frequent it appears to have been," paleontologist Nicholas Longrich noted in a press release.
 "We're not exactly sure what that means."